Introduction to Diabetes

-- About 26 million people, or 8.3% of the U.S. population had diabetes in 2011 , and over 40% of those >40 years old have either diabetes or pre-diabetes .
+- About 30.3 million people, or 9.4% of the U.S. population, had diabetes in 2015 and one-third of U.S. adults 18 years or older had prediabetes.
 Of these, approximately a quarter of individuals had undiagnosed diabetes.
 (See EPIDEMIOLOGY OF TYPE 1 DIABETES and EPIDEMIOLOGY OF TYPE 2 DIABETES

-- The number of people with diabetes in the U.S. will almost double to 44.1 million in the next 25 years .
+- The number of people with diabetes in the U.S. is projected to continue exponentially increasing to 54.9 million in 2030.

-- Diabetes is the 7th leading cause of death in the U.S., responsible for about 1/3 of expenditures in Medicare
+- Diabetes is the seventh leading cause of death in the U.S.

 - Diabetes is the leading cause of: blindness among working age adults (due to diabetic retinopathy and macular edema), non-traumatic amputations, endstage renal disease and dialysis, and peripheral neuropathy.

-- Diagnosis and classification: type 2 diabetes (insulin resistance and relative insulin secretory defect) constitutes 90-95% of cases; type 1 diabetes (absolute insulin deficiency) constitutes 5-10% of cases; and other types (i.e. unusual genetic forms) constitute 1-5% of cases.
+- Diagnosis and classification: type 2 diabetes (insulin resistance and relative insulin secretory defect) constitutes 90-95% of cases; type 1 diabetes (absolute insulin deficiency) constitutes up to 5% of cases; and other types (i.e. unusual genetic forms) can occur but are more rare.
 Gestational diabetes is diabetes that is first diagnosed during pregnancy.

 - Type 2 diabetes is highly associated with increased adiposity, particularly central (abdominal) (See ENVIRONMENTAL RISK FACTORS IN TYPE 2 DIABETES), and positive family history